poets-ai/elegy/docs/guides/modules-losses-metrics.md

 ```
 In this case `a` is passed as `m` and `b` is passed as `n`.

-On the other hand, if `x` is a `dict` then `x` will be expanded as keyword arguments a.k.a. `**kwargs`, in this case the module can optionally request any key defined in `x` as an argument.
+On the other hand, if `x` is a `dict`, then `x` will be expanded as keyword arguments a.k.a. `**kwargs`, in this case the module can optionally request any key defined in `x` as an argument.
 For example:

 ```python hl_lines="2 10"
 class SomeModule(elegy.Module):